codrut-topliceanu/TastyTrails/README.md

 ### Posibile features worth adding:
-* A "wizard" to to read out loud the cooking instructions as the user is following along.
+* A bot to read out loud the cooking instructions as the user is following along.
 * User personalization : load preferences/intolerances into a user profile and work off that when searching for recipes.
 * Calorie calculator/tracker.